HackYourFuture/databases/Week2/README.md

 with demonstration (Employee table with **reportsTo** field and Department table with its PK in Employee table is suitable for this demonstration).
-Promise based JavaScript program with SQL prepared statements should be understood students.
+Promise based JavaScript program with SQL prepared statements should be understood by students.
 The program can be found in the Week2 folder (Credits:
-@remarcmij
+@remarcmij)

 ## Pre-Class Readings